DonalChilde/cookiecutter-python-base/{{ cookiecutter.project_name}}/dev-docs/workflow.md

 ## Typical work flow

 - Make issue on github.
-- Make a branch for the issue.
+- Make a branch for the issue CHECK BRANCH SOURCE.
 - `scriv create` to make a changelog fragment.
 - Code to solve issue.
   - make sure tests, documentation, coverage, etc are passing